 A key ingredient of our story is that the advisors are willing to provide information only when they feel uncertain about the state of nature.
 Apart from reputation concerns, there may be other reasons that generate a similar incentive.
 For example, assume that advisors have no reputation concerns and care about the quality of decisions, but need to incur a cost of acquiring (or transmitting) a signal.
 Then their incentives to acquire information will be stronger (and hence the quality of information received by the decision-maker will be higher) the more undecided they think the decision-maker is.
 Consequently, like in our baseline model, it will be crucial to avoid "excessive asking" by a decision-maker with the signal confirming the prior.
-At the same time, the temptation to ask for advice should increase in the prior uncertainty and the competence of advisors.
-Thus, we conjecture that such a framework will generate the same main results as the current one.12
+At the same time, the temptation to ask for advice increases in the prior uncertainty.
+Thus, such a framework would generate the same qualitative results as the current one - see the Supplemental Appendix, Section III.F, for a formal analysis.